-There are a lot of options, to be honest.
-You can visit Tamu Kianggeh in the morning for your breakfast, when most of the stalls are open.
+There are a lot of options.
+You can visit Tamu Kianggeh in the morning for breakfast when most stalls are open.
 We didn’t get to do this, though, since we mostly went out in the afternoons and evenings.
-But, we still got to have one of our lunches there.
+But we still got to have one of our lunches there.
 And, man, it was SUPER affordable!
-Our nasi katok (rice + fried chicken) only costed 1 BND (approximately 35 PHP). 🙂
+Our nasi katok (rice + fried chicken) only cost 1 BND!

 Going around Bandar Seri Begawan, Brunei Darussalam